 I should like to inform you that the meeting will open at 1100 hours on the first day.
 Participant registration will begin at 0830 hours at the Montbrillant entrance.
 Detailed information concerning the meeting rooms will be displayed on screens at the entrances to ITU headquarters.
 Additional information about the meeting is set forth in Annex A.

-The draft Agenda of the meeting, as prepared by agreement with the Chairman of Study Group 12, (Mr. Kwame Baah-Acheamfuor) is set out in Annex B. The draft Timetable, as prepared by agreement with the Chairman of Study Group 12, is set out in Annex C.
+The draft Agenda of the meeting, as prepared by agreement with the Chairman of Study Group 12, (Mr Kwame Baah-Acheamfuor) is set out in Annex B. The draft Timetable, as prepared by agreement with the Chairman of Study Group 12, is set out in Annex C.

 I wish you a productive and enjoyable meeting.